Amsterdam/design-system/packages/react/documentation/coding-conventions.md

 ## Polymorphic components

-Some of our components are polymorphic, which means that they can render different HTML-tags.
+Some of our components can render different HTML tags; they are polymorphic.
-Spotlight for example.
+Spotlight and Grid Cell are examples.
-We've decided to only use polymorphism for HTML-tags than only support global attributes (`div`, `section`, `footer` etc.).
+We’ve decided to use polymorphism only for HTML tags that support global attributes (e.g., `div`, `section`, `footer`, etc.).
-The reason for this is that other HTML-tags require more complicated typing, and often it’s simpler to just separate the components.
+This is because other HTML tags require more complicated typing, and it is often simpler to separate the components.
-To make React refs work with polymorphic components, we type the refs as `any`.
+We type the refs as `any` to make React refs work with polymorphic components.